-A temporary visa however permits the visa holder to travel to Australia and remain until a specified period of time.
-A temporary visa holder must either depart Australia before their temporary visa expires, or if their temporary visa permits apply for another visa whilst they are in Australia.
+On the other hand, atemporary visa only permits the visa holder to travel to Australia for a specified period of time.
+A temporary visa holder must either depart Australia before their temporary visa expires, or if their temporary visa permits, apply for another visa whilst they are still in Australia.

-There are currently over 150 different Australian visas, both temporary and permanent.
+There are currently about 99 different types Australian visas, both temporary and permanent.

-The most obvious temporary visas are for tourists and there are several different categories of tourist visas, such as:
+The most common temporary visas are for tourists and there are several different categories of tourist visas, such as:

 - the subclass 600 tourist visa,